alexmilowski/littleflow/README.md

  * a core algorithm for invocation of workflows and tasks
  * flows are independent of task implementation or workflow deployments

-This littleflow project is an independent flow language, a workflow engine, and provides integrations with Redis and Kubernetes.
+The littleflow project has an independent flow language, a workflow engine, and provides integrations with Redis and Kubernetes.

 ## A quick introduction